 Now that you are fully aware of the general Pothos plant care involved in taking care, here are a few ways in which your plant can be truly happy and thriving.

 Putting your Pothos plant in a room with minimal direct sunlight can be advantageous.
 The bathroom or office is great since it typically has low light, which the Epipremnum aureum can handle.

 Pothos Plant Care Tip #2

 If you have a coveted variegated plant, chances are that you want to preserve the unique patterning.
-With higher variation in the colouring, but these plants in a room that is well lit.
+With higher variation in the coloring, these plants in a room that is well lit.
 This will reduce the risk of the leaves becoming duller.

 Pothos Plant Care Tip #3

-Some areas have placed the Pothos plant onto the invasive species list.
+Some areas have placed the Pothos plant on the invasive species list.
 Do your research before investing in these individuals.

 The Pothos is a rather interesting plant with heart-shaped, or chordate leaves that continue to unfold as time goes on.
-The colour of the leaves is primarily green with a splash of yellow, white or some hue in-between.
+The color of the leaves is primarily green with a splash of yellow, white, or some hue in between.